-(1) Leave Sharing Plan
+(2) Leave Sharing Plan

-- (a) Employees covered by this Agreement are provided the opportunity of donating a minimum of 4 hours up to a maximum of 20 Personal leave hours or compensatory time semi-annually (during the months of March and September) to a leave-sharing plan established solely for employees covered by this Agreement. - (b) An employee who has completed his initial probationary period and who has donated personal leave hours or compensatory time to the leave sharing plan is eligible to receive leave from the leave-sharing plan whenever he is required to be absent from work for an extended period of time, as certified by the employee's physician, as a result of a non-work-related illness or injury sustained by the employee and when the employee has exhausted all sick and Personal leave.
-The employee's physician will determine whether or not the employee is able to perform the essential duties of the employee's position. - (c) An extended non-work-related illness or injury is defined to include only those instances where an employee is expected to be absent from work for at least 30 consecutive calendar days after he has exhausted all of his sick and Personal leave time. - (d) To request leave from the leave-sharing plan, a written request and a statement from the employee's physician providing an estimate of the amount of time the employee will be absent from work, must be submitted to the Police Chief by the employee or on behalf of the employee.
-The written request shall contain the number of hours being requested. - (e) The Police Chief or his designee and the Association President or his designee shall review such request within five (5) business days, as well as the doctor's statement.
-The Police Chief and/or the Association President may require a second medical opinion before they approve or deny the use of the leave time from the leave-sharing plan or at any time during the period the employee is receiving leave from the leave-sharing plan.
-If the second medical opinion is in conflict with the opinion of the employee's doctor, a third medical opinion may be sought by the Police Chief and/or Association President.
-The medical opinion of the third doctor will prevail.
-The cost of the second and third medical opinions will be borne by the City. - (f) Following review of the written request and the physician's statement, the Police Chief or his designee and the Association President or his designee shall mutually approve or disapprove the request, and their decision shall be final.
-In the event that the Police Chief or his designee and the PBA President or his designee cannot reach consensus, the leave request shall be denied.
+- (a) Employees covered by this Agreement are provided the opportunity of donating a minimum of 4 hours up to a maximum of 20 personal leave hours or compensatory time semi-annually (during the months of March and September) to a leave-sharing plan established solely for employees covered by this Agreement. - (b) An employee who has completed his initial probationary period and who has donated personal leave hours or compensatory time to the leave sharing plan is eligible to receive leave from the leave-sharing plan whenever he is required to be absent from work for an extended period of time, as certified by the employee's physician, as a result of a non-work-related illness or injury sustained by the employee and when the employee has exhausted all sick, personal and compensatory leave.
+The employee's physician will determine whether or not the employee is able to perform the essential duties of the employee's position. - (c) An extended non-work-related illness or injury is defined to include only those instances where an employee is on approved leave and is expected to be absent from work for at least 30 consecutive calendar days after he has exhausted all of his sick, personal, and compensatory leave time. - (d) To request leave from the leave-sharing plan, a written request and a statement from the employee's physician providing an estimate of the amount of time the employee will be absent from work, must be submitted to the Employee Resources section and verified by the Association President by the employee or on behalf of the employee.
+The written request shall contain the number of hours being requested. - (e) The Association President or his designee shall review such request within five (5) business days, as well as the doctor's statement.

+(f) Following review of the written request and the physician's statement, the Association President or his designee shall approve or disapprove the request.